isabella232/sequence-multisig/README.md

 yarn sequence-multisig send -c config.json -t transaction.json
 ```

+The script will output the transaction subdigest which can be used by external EOA interfaces to sign the transaction.
+Please note that the script is expecting signatures from non-contract wallets.
+Contract wallets and abstract accounts are not supported.

 The script will automatically sign the transaction with the keys defined in the configuration file.

 The script will prompt for missing signatures from other signers.